Last updated on September 6th, 2023

-Overall, this card is rather underwhelming when compared to other traditional hotel credit cards: earning potential is weak and the single redemption option that is available to cardholders is fairly limited in its use.
-The biggest disappointment, however, is that there are virtually no cardholder benefits to enhance your on-site Westgate Resort experience or opportunities to earn complimentary hotel stay (if you’d like a deeper dive into the Westgate Rewards Mastercard from Comenity Bank, check out HotelCards.com‘s comprehensive Westgate Card review).
+Overall, this card is rather underwhelming when compared to other traditional hotel credit cards: earning potential is weak, and the single redemption option that is available to cardholders is fairly limited in its use.
+The biggest disappointment is that there are virtually no cardholder benefits to enhance your on-site Westgate Resort experience or opportunities to earn a complimentary hotel stay.
 However, what his card lacks in hotel rewards it has the potential to make up for through it’s ability to provide bonuses for timeshare ownership.

 Both current and prospective Westgate timeshare owners would find this card a convenient way to earn a kickback from paying the fees and maintenance associated with a timeshare.
 The long-term commitment of a timeshare would ensure that your $25 reward certificates would be used and negates any concerns one might have of sinking their credit card rewards into a format they’re not sure they’ll ever redeem.
 Plus, things like HOA fees and maintenance wouldn’t be included in most other purchasing categories – making this card a decent alternative for timeshare owners who don’t own a flat rate cash back card.

-If you’re not a timeshare owner (and not planning on becoming one any time soon) but enjoy vacationing at Westgate resorts when you have the chance, you should only consider this card if you stay at a Westgate location at least once every 18 months.
+If you’re not a timeshare owner (and not planning on becoming one any time soon) but enjoy vacationing at Westgate resorts when you can, you should only consider this card if you stay at a Westgate location at least once every 18 months.
 But unless you exclusively book reservations at these resorts, you’ll likely better off with a general use travel card that allows you to earn rewards at any hotel you stay and offers rewards that have much greater flexibility.
-Great alternatives to the Westgate Rewards Mastercard would be the the Citi Premier℠ Card or Wells Fargo Propel, both of which offer 3X points for hotel stay with no annual fee.
+Great alternatives to the Westgate Rewards Mastercard would be the the Citi Premier® Card which offers 3X points for hotel stay with no annual fee.